janse180/dynamiccluster/deploy.md

     worker_number: 2

 Automatic mode.
-Dynamic cluster works out for you which worker node to kill and how many to fire up according to work load.
+Dynamic cluster works out for you which worker nodes to shut down and how many to fire up according to work load.
 Setting it to False will turn it into a static cluster, but the admin can still add or remove worker nodes manually.

     auto_mode: True